How to Fix Moisture Plus steam on Miele H6780BP (Wall Oven)

 Can I use tap water in the Moisture Plus water container?

-Tap water is acceptable but can cause mineral buildup over time.
-Miele recommends using a mix of distilled and tap water to reduce scaling and protect internal steam components.
+Yes, tap water is acceptable but may lead to mineral buildup over time.
+Miele suggests using a mix of distilled and tap water to reduce scaling and protect the internal steam components.